 Each antibiotic is scored against a list of clinically relevant bacteria (14 groups in Table 1), with 0 indicating ineffective and 1 effective.

-The antibiotic spectrum index for an antibiotic is the sum of scores for the 14 bacterial groups, so ranges from 0 to 14.
+The antibiotic spectrum index for an antibiotic is the sum of scores with a range from 0 to 14.
 A broad-spectrum antibiotic will have a higher ASI.

 Supposedly the index can aid in antibiotic stewardship.
 In theory the ASI per antibiotic day should decrease with an effective intervention to reduce antibiotic use.